ilyamelkov/telegram-bot-service-selling/README.md

     * <ins>alter_check_db</ins>
         * Functions that alter database information
     * <ins>queries_fun.py</ins>
-        * Functions that retrieve data from the specific database I created
+        * Functions that retrieve data from the specific database used in this project

 2. Bot-related files:
     * <ins>bot_fun.py</ins>